-On Wednesday 28 June World-famous tenor Jonas Kaufmann makes his role debut as Otello, Verdi’s thrilling Shakespeare-inspired opera; a passionate retelling of Shakespeare’s great tragedy of jealousy, deception and murder.
+In June World-famous tenor Jonas Kaufmann made his role debut as Otello, Verdi’s thrilling Shakespeare-inspired opera; a passionate retelling of Shakespeare’s great tragedy of jealousy, deception and murder.

 A spell-binding production of The Magic Flute will be shown on Wednesday 20 Sept.
 Mozart’s glorious opera is brought enchantingly to life in David McVicar’s production with beautiful sets by John Macfarlane.
 The audience is transported to a fantastical world of dancing animals, flying machines and dazzlingly starry skies.

 A lost key and an accidental touch of cold hands in the dark – so begins one of the great romances of all opera, told in vivid detail in this classic production of La Boheme on Tuesday 3rd October.

 Christopher Wheeldon’s Alice’s Adventures in Wonderland is being performed on Monday 23 October.
 The balletic re-telling of Lewis Carroll’s much-loved story is a fantastical feast for the eyes with projections, tap-dancing and colourful costumes.

 The festive family favourite, The Nutcracker on Tuesday 5 December returns after reaching over 130,000 worldwide cinema-goers in December 2016 to enthral with snowflakes, the land of sweets and sensational dancing.